harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 > [!warning] Note that `/w, j/` are omitted from the list.
 They are considered consonants too, but they are also called "semi-vowels" due to their unique behavior.
 > They will be covered in detail at [[#Semi-Vowels (j and w)]]

+> [!important] Note that `/x/` is not included in the GA IPA consonants.
+> `/x/` represents a voiceless velar fricative, which is a raspy sound that is found in languages like Scottish ("loch") or Spanish ("jamón").

 #### Phoneme-to-Grapheme Correspondence

-In English language, a *grapheme* (a letter or a sequence of letters) may correspond to a single phoneme, or a cluster of phonemes, OR correspond to different phonemes depending on context.
+In English language, a grapheme (a letter or a sequence of letters) may correspond to a single phoneme, or a cluster of phonemes, OR correspond to different phonemes depending on context.
 - And vice versa!

 #example letters that correspond to one standard phoneme :